ylm-py/docs/docs/products/Object-Storage/Tools/rclone.md

 [rclone](https://rclone.org/) is a free tool for manging files and folders on cloud storage on Windows, macOS, linux and FreeBSD.
 This includes protocols including S3 compatible Object Storage.

-Please follow the installation instruction like described on [rclone](https://rclone.org/downloads/)
+Please follow the installation instruction like described on [rclone](https://rclone.org/downloads/).
+We generally recommend using the latest stable release from there and __not__ installing rclone via your distro's package manager.

 All you will need is: